plausible/docs/docs/your-plausible-experience.md

 Read also our guide on [how to use UTM parameters to track your campaigns and understand the dark traffic](https://plausible.io/blog/utm-tracking-tags).

+## Share your stats with a private link or open them up to the public

+You can share your Plausible stats with (potential) partners or advertisers.
+Or if you're working for an agency or working as a freelancer, you can share the site stats with your clients by generating a shared private link.
+The shared link is secure and impossible to guess by default.
+You can even password protect it.
+[Learn more here](shared-links.md).

+You can also choose to be transparent and make your site stats public so anyone with your stats dashboard link can view them.
+[Learn here how](visibility.md).

 ## Opt out from counting your own visits

 When you're working on your site, you might not want to record your own visits and page views.
 Here's [how to opt out and exclude yourself from your analytics](excluding.md).